 Dublin

-Original layout by founders George Ross (Capt) and William C. Pickeman (Secretary), assisted by Scottish professional Mungo Park (who stayed for a year as the Club's first pro).
-Third nine added by Fred Hawtree (1971); modifications to the Championship layout by Fred's son Martin Hawtree (2002).
+Original nine-hole layout in 1894 by founders George Ross (Capt) and William C. Pickeman (Secretary), assisted by Scottish professional Mungo Park (who stayed for a year as the Club's first pro).
+Extended to 18 holes by George Coburn (1896).
+Third nine (Yellow) added by Fred W. Hawtree (1971).
+Modifications to the Championship layout by Fred's son Martin Hawtree (2002).

 Visitors welcome